-This does not always mean the types of material normally considered either became effective Sept.
+If a company has processes that create dust or use powders, then it has a responsibility to determine if a combustible dust hazard exists.
+NFPA 652: Standard on the Fundamentals of Combustible Dust, 2016 edition, became effective Sept.
 2015.
 This standard was created to promote and define hazard analysis, awareness, management and mitigation.
 The standard also issues a new term, Dust Hazard Analysis (DHA), to differentiate this analysis from the more complex forms of process hazard analysis methods currently found in industry.
 NFPA 652 is the starting point for this analysis.
 It will guide you, step by step, in identifying hazards and what to do next.